Southwest Virginia’s e-Region Publications

 VCEDA commissioned the Virginia Tech Office of Economic Development to identify economic development opportunities in agriculture in the VCEDA region and to develop a strategic plan to carry out key strategies for this target industry.
 Results of the study were released in October 2017.

 To view and download the VCEDA Agricultural Strategic Plan.

-The Virginia’s e-Region regional ‘e’ brochure gives an overview of Virginia’s e-Region and how it focuses on the strategic components of modern business – electronic information technology, energy, education and emerging technologies.
+The Southwest Virginia’s e-Region ‘e’ brochure gives an overview of Southwest Virginia’s e-Region and how it focuses on the strategic components of modern business – electronic information technology, energy, education and emerging technologies.
 To download:

 If you would like copies of these publications sent to you, please contact us by phone, 800.735.9999, email, or by mail, Virginia Coalfield Economic Development Authority, P.O.
 Box 1060, Lebanon, VA 24266.

 Next meeting of the VCEDA Board is scheduled for 3 p.m.
 August 15, 2019 at the VCEDA Office, 527 East Main Street, Lebanon, Va.